General Requirements for Degrees

-- A minimum of 32 credit hours total must be taken at Finger Lakes Community College, and additionally a minimum of 50% of the courses in a student's major must be taken at the College.*
+- A minimum of 32 credit hours total must be taken at Finger Lakes Community College, and additionally a minimum of 50 percent of the courses in a student's major must be taken at the College.*

-- 4 credit hours of physical education in addition to the minimum of 60 credit hours required by New York State.
-(Some degree programs will require specific physical education courses).
+- 4 credit hours of Health/Physical Education in addition to the minimum of 60 credit hours required by New York State.
+(Some degree programs will require specific Health/Physical Education courses).

-- Transfer credit is awarded by the Student Records Office when an official transcript is received and an evaluation completed.
-Transfer credit for physical education courses will be granted if the student's transcript shows a grade of C- or better; or a grade of S = Satisfactory, or P = Pass was awarded by another accredited college or university.
+- Transfer credit is awarded by the Student Records Office when an official transcript is received and an evaluation is completed.
+Transfer credit for Health/Physical Education courses will be granted if the student's transcript shows a grade of C- or better; or a grade of S = Satisfactory, or P = Pass was awarded by another accredited college or university.
 Transfer credit will be awarded based on credit earned or successful hours completed.
-Personal enrichment courses will not transfer as Physical Education credit.
+Personal enrichment courses will not transfer as Health/Physical Education credit.

 * A.A.S.
-Paralegal requires 70% of legal specialty courses be taken at the college.
+Paralegal requires 70 percent of legal specialty courses be taken at the College.

 Courses beginning with the following prefixes fulfill humanities requirements:

 * Honors courses may be given Liberal Arts credit in the area appropriate to the topic of course.

 Courses beginning with the following prefixes fulfill Social Science requirements:

 Courses beginning with the following prefixes fulfill Natural Science and Mathematics requirements:

 Courses beginning with the following prefixes do not fulfill Liberal Arts requirements.
 These courses do fulfill the major or general requirements of 60 credit hours for each degree (in addition to 4 hours of Health/Physical Education).